rhel-labs/learn-katacoda/sql-server-session-recording/step1.md

 `systemctl status mssql-server.service --no-pager`{{execute T1}}

-On the terminal, you should see something like the following showing that the mssql-server.service is running
+On the terminal, you should see something like below indicating that the mssql-server.service is running

 <pre class="file">
 << OUTPUT ABRIDGED >>